damonlynch/rapid-photo-downloader/README.rst

 Installation into a Virtual Environment
 ---------------------------------------

 Rapid Photo Downloader can be installed into a virtual environment, allowing you to isolate the Python packages it needs from other programs on your system.

 Virtual environments created with the --system-site-packages option are not supported.
 Python 3.5 or newer is required, as is an Intel or AMD 64 bit platform.

-To install Rapid Photo Downloader into a Python virtual environment, create the virtual environment using a command like:
+To install Rapid Photo Downloader into a Python virtual environment, create the virtual environment (naming it whatever you like):

 ``python3 -m env myenv``